Interface

 Project report in PDF format

 To share your analysis easily or archive all essential project information, you can automatically generate a comprehensive Project report in PDF format that summarizes all essential quality control checks, workflow parameters, results, images, tables and plots in a single document.
-If desired, a detailed spot measurements report can be generated as a referenced appendix.
+If desired, a detailed spot measurements report and an audit trail can be generated as referenced appendices.
 The expression analysis report integrates information from all open analyses (e.g. two-factor analysis, one-factor analysis, PCA), for all or selected spots, with spot details including 2D or 3D views as visible in the software.

 To generate the report, click the Project icon at the top left of the screen and choose the option Project report.
-After specifying a file path and name, you will get the option to save detailed spot measurements in a separate appendix that will be referenced in your main PDF report.
+After specifying a file path and name, you will get the option to save detailed spot measurements and/or an audit trail in separate appendices that will be referenced in your main PDF report.
 You can change the page setup if necessary.

 NOTE